Give us some of your great ideas for our U3A

 'Garden Team' and 'Pagemakers' are held at people's homes, while 'Garden Appreciation' draws upon venues with exceptional gardens throughout the region and 'Birdwatching' our local lake and bushland habitats.

-Local restaurants provide the venues for monthly ‘Chat ‘n Chew’ lunches, while regional wineries and restaurants are visited by ‘Wine Appreciation’ members each month.
+Local restaurants provide the venues for monthly ‘Chat ‘n Chew’ lunches, cafes for informal sessions including the Demystifying Psychology discussion group, while regional wineries and restaurants are visited by ‘Wine Appreciation’ members each month.

 Drawing upon adult learning principles, 'Collectors', 'Coin Collectors', 'Creative Writing', 'As Time Goes By (Memoirs)', 'Family Research' and 'Let's Talk Books', involve each person contributing content to each class.

-Lesson content, including YouTube videos, is included on the website for later review for 'Music Appreciation', 'Exploring the Universe', 'Family Research', ‘Tech Talks’ and 'German'.
+Lesson content is included on the website for later review for 'Music Appreciation', 'Exploring the Universe', 'Family Research', ‘Tech Talks’ and 'German'.

 If you have an idea for a course as the year progresses, talk to Geraldine McCorkell.
 Completing a Program Proposal can help to clarify your ideas.
 If you haven't taught before or are working as a team and would like assistance in turning an idea into a course, contact Beverley Lee 0478 607 838.

-Completed course proposals currently awaiting convenors include ‘Armchair Ecologists' and 'Photography', while ‘Poetry’, a ‘Men’s Book Group’, ‘Gallery Hoppers’, ‘A Taste of (local clubs and activities)…’ and ‘Ukelele’ are on the drawing board.
-Perhaps you’ve heard or thought of others.
+2023 has seen many new courses emerge.
+Course proposals currently awaiting convenors include ‘Armchair Ecologists' ‘Gallery Hoppers’, ‘A Taste of (local clubs and activities)…’ while others are on the drawing board--have you heard about Pickle Ball?.
+Perhaps you’ve heard or thought of an idea for a course.
 The possibilities are endless!